 OUTPUT_COORDINATE_SYSTEM (optional)

-Set this property to a valid ENVICoordSys object indicating the coordinate system to use for the orthorectified result.
+Set this parameter to a valid ENVICoordSys object indicating the coordinate system to use for the orthorectified result.
 The default value is a UTM projection.

 OUTPUT_DSM_RASTER_URI (optional)